Online MA in applied child and adolescent development

 We invite applications to our online MA program every year.
 You’re eligible to apply if you’ve completed:

 - at least one general psychology, human development, or a social science course with a grade B or higher.
 If you're a student at the University of Minnesota (U of M), we encourage you to take CPSY 2301: Intro to Child Psychology.

 Applicants to the child life track, must also:

 - complete or have in progress, an introductory course in child life.
 Visit the Association of Child Life Professionals website for a list of institutions that offer child life courses.
-Applicants in the Twin Cities metropolitan area can take CPSY 3601: Introduction to Child Life at the Institute of Child Development.
+Applicants have the option to take CPSY 3601: Introduction to Child Life, an online course offered by the Institute of Child Development.
 To register, visit OneStop Student Services and follow the instructions for an undergraduate level class.